AdsulPri/automationqa/README.md

 As per prerequisites check you have added your personal token.
 Also check access to url : https://gist.github.com/<your-git-Username>

-PART 4 : Integration of PART 1 with Travis CI shown as above can be built with job specified below
+PART 4 : Integration of PART 1 with Travis CI is completed and build status is shown at top of this page.

 ##  Running the tests

-1. Everything at once
+1. Everything at once:

 You can run ./src/test/java/cucumberRunner/TestRunner.java as JUnit test - (as the tags line is commented it will take all feature files and will execute it)
 OR
 In terminal run : mvn clean test -Dorg.freemarker.loggerLibrary=none

+2. Tag wise:

-2. Tag wise - Use appropriate tag as mentioned in above section to run it one by one.
+Use appropriate tag as mentioned in above section to run it one by one.
 OR
 In terminal run : mvn test -Dcucumber.options="--tags @FileTest" -Dorg.freemarker.loggerLibrary=none